About the program

 - fosters continued support through networking and mentoring opportunities for awardees beyond the period of maternity or adoption leave.

-Applications are invited from Queensland universities or publicly funded research institutes/ organisations based in Queensland that:
+Applications are invited from Queensland universities or research institutes/organisations based in Queensland that:

 - are registered for GST